top of page

 A: Non-compliance can result in penalties, interest charges, and adjustments to tax filings, potentially leading to significant financial liabilities and legal consequences.

-A: When intangible assets are transferred between related parties across borders, transfer pricing rules apply, and the amortization of such assets must be aligned with these rules to ensure that transactions are conducted at arm's length.
+A: When intangible assets are transferred between related parties across borders, transfer pricing rules apply, and the amortisation of such assets must be aligned with these rules to ensure that transactions are conducted at arm's length.

 bottom of page